nemomobile/nemo-qml-plugin-dbus/docs/index.rst

 * Merged ``emitSignal`` and ``emitSignalWithArguments`` into a single function, ``emitSignal`` that can handle an optional ``arguments`` parameter
 * Add new method ``setProperty`` to ``DBusInterface`` for setting D-Bus properties
+* The connection handling when ``signalsEnabled`` is ``true`` can now automatically connect lowercase JavaScript handler functions to uppercase D-Bus signals if a corresponding lowercase D-Bus signal does not exist on the object.

 Version 1.0
 ```````````